zenntenn/docker-debian-idris2-enviornment/README.md

 # docker-debian-idris2-enviornment
-Contains all the setup needed to build Idris2
+Contains all the setup needed to build Idris2 in Azure DevOps